kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![Rotten brother](../../content/tweets/rotten-brother.png)

 - The Mary G Lamarche account had been signalled on Google search results previously.
-I believe it is a hacker (honey trap, gang-stalker) account and possibly Domingo or his sister are behind it.
+I believe it is a hacker (honey trap, gang-stalker) account and possibly Dominic or his sister are behind it.
 - I guess I'm supposed to believe it is the trumpet teacher.

 ## Muscle men outside the tunnel